bsdis/django_react_session_auth/README.md

-This repository is a demo of a blog describing how to use Django's session auth with a react application.
+This repository is a demo of a blog describing how to use Django's session auth together with an SPA.

+Here the SPA is demonstrated using a react application.

 The blog can be found here: https://blog.tinbrain.net/blog/session-auth-spa.html